vvision/R4D2/README.md

 Requirements
 ============

-Node.Js is required to run the station.
+Node.Js and MongoDB are required to run the station.

 Installation